gvwilson/sensibleadventures/iffy/iffy.md

 "Battery?"
 Iff guessed.

 Wales shook his head.
-"Its battery is built in.
+"The drone's battery is built in.
 This is...
 This is just in case."
 He reassembled the bottom of the toolbox and tossed the drone into the air.